Please Don’t Tell Me You Love Me

 If you are manipulative, you will lie and deceive others to get what you want, and even when what you want could be freely obtained or given.

-If deep down you believe that you are not worthy of good things and good people, then you may choose things and people who are not good for you.
+If deep down you believe that you are not worthy of good things and good people, then you will choose things and people who are not good for you.

 Oh yes, I have learned to pay attention to the core beliefs of others (and to my own) by observing their actions, not their speech.

-And doing this has enabled me to save my own life.
+And doing this has taught me how to save my own life.

 ©2020 annalise fonza, Ph.D.